 They want heaven without the Supreme Being.
 Such a place might seem nice, but it is actually hell if the Supreme Being is not there.

 Hell is that place where people everyone is self-concerned.
-Everyone is focused upon our own enjoyment.
+It is where everyone is focused upon our own enjoyment.
 Everyone wants to be a winner.
 Everyone wants to be a star.
 Everyone wants to be the greatest.

 Yes, this is the physical world.
 This is the place where those who have rejected their relationship with the Supreme Being go and take on temporary physical bodies in order to pretend we are the center of the universe.